djgroen/MPWide/README.md

 API REFERENCE
 ------------------
 A reference of the programming interface can be found in MPWide.h.
-Different versions of MPWide 1.x will have compatible APIs (and MPWide2 will almost certainly be backwards compatible by the time that comes out).
+Different versions of MPWide 1.x are intended to support the API defined in the paper (and often a little more).

 ------------------
 TEST SYNTAX: